rahulkumarpahwa/dsa-with-c-lang/readme.md

 1. DE-Queue (Double Ended Queue using Linked List).

 E. Sorting Alogrithms.
-1. Details about all sorting algos and analysis based on TC, SC, adaptibility, stability and Recursivity.
-4. Quick sort.
 5. Merge sort.
 6. count sort.
+7. Details about all sorting algos and analysis based on TC, SC, adaptibility, stability and Recursivity.